Baked Italian Sausage with Harvest Grapes and Thyme

 • Toss the celery and onion in a rectangle roasting pan with the olive oil, salt and pepper.
 Place in the oven to get about a 10 minute head start on cooking while you prepare the other ingredients.

-• Crush some grapes with the back of a wooden spoon (see notes), or cut in half, to release their juice.
+• Crush some grapes with the back of a wooden spoon (see notes) to help them release their juices while cooking, or cut in half.
 Add the grapes to the roasting pan, including some on the stems, for visual effect.

 • Pierce the sausages a few times with a toothpick to allow steam to escape, then lay them on the grapes and nestle the bay leaves closely around the sausages.